-In this section, we analyze the support of the Windows Workflow Foundation to implement the 43 workflow controlflow patterns.
+In this section, we analyze the ability of the Windows Workflow Foundation to implement the 43 workflow control-flow patterns.
 For each pattern we discuss if it is directly supported, partially supported or not supported by Windows Workflow.
-For most of the solutions, we provide examples in XAML in addition to the textual descriptions of the solutions.
-XAML (pronounced [za:ml]) is an XMLbased language to describe the structure of Windows Workflow models - an alternative approach to regular .NET code.
+For most of the solutions, we provide examples in XAML, an XML-based language to describe the structure of Windows Workflow models - an alternative approach to regular .NET code.
 For the sake of readability, we will simplify the XAML code in order to emphasize the most important aspects.

 Although Windows Workflow is a declarative and graphical workflow language, it is essentially an abstraction of the underlying .NET code.
-As outlined in Section 2, developers may execute custom .NET code by creating their own custom activities targeting specific business needs.
+As outlined in Section II, developers may execute custom .NET code by creating their own custom activities targeting specific business needs.
 Consequently, each of the identified workflow patterns could be implemented in Windows Workflow by developing a corresponding custom activity.
 For this analysis, however, we only consider the base activity library of the Windows Workflow Foundation.

 In our evaluation we focus on solutions using the sequential workflow paradigm of Windows Workflow.
 However, some patterns are not realizable using the sequential style and require a state-based approach.
 In such cases, if a pattern is implemented using the state machine workflow style of Windows Workflow, we consider it to be fully supported.
-Due to space limitations, we do not discuss state machinebased solutions for patterns where sequential workflows already provide an appropriate solution.
+Due to space limitations, we do not discuss state machine-based solutions for patterns where sequential workflows already provide an appropriate solution.

-3.1.
-Basic Workflow Patterns
+A. Basic Workflow Patterns

-WCP1 Sequence.
-An activity in a process is enabled after the completion of the preceding activity in the same process.
+WCP1 Sequence: An activity in a process is enabled after the completion of the preceding activity in the same process.

-Solution: WCP1.
-This pattern is directly supported by the sequence activity.
+Solution: WCP1: This pattern is directly supported by the sequence activity.
 Listing 1 shows the XAML representation of a sequence activity containing two child activities.
-The construct is often used as an auxiliary construct.
-Since most of the composite activities allow only one child activity, a sequence activity may be used for nesting a series of activities.

-Listing 1: Sequence (WCP1)
+''' Listing 1.
+Sequence (WCP1)

+<SequentialWorkflowActivity>

-- <SequentialWorkflowActivity> - <CodeActivity Name="activityA1" /> <CodeActivity Name="activityA2" /> </ SequentialWorkflowActivity>
+<CodeActivity Name="activityA1" />

+<CodeActivity Name="activityA2" />

+</SequentialWorkflowActivity> '''

-WCP2 Parallel Split.
-A branch in a process forks into two or more branches, which are executed concurrently.
+WCP2 Parallel Split: A branch in a process forks into two or more branches, which are executed concurrently.

-WCP3 Synchronization.
-Two or more branches are merged into a single subsequent branch.
+WCP3 Synchronization: Two or more branches are merged into a single subsequent branch.
 The thread of control is passed to the subsequent branch as soon as all incoming branches have been enabled.
 Consequently, this pattern synchronizes the threads of the incoming branches into a single thread of control.
 The synchronized threads must belong to the same process instance.

-Solutions: WCP2 & WCP3.
-Arbitrary activities are executed concurrently by including them in branches of a parallel activity (lines 1 to 8 in Listing 2).
+Solutions: WCP2 & WCP3: Arbitrary activities are executed concurrently by including them in branches of a parallel activity (lines 1 to 8 in Listing 2).
 There is no limitation to the number of branches within the parallel activity.
 Each branch of a parallel activity is modeled as a sequence activity.
 The parallel activity waits for all branches to finish execution (line 8) before passing the thread of control to the subsequent activity (line 9), thereby realizing the synchronization pattern.